ReviveToday/website/psp/index.md

 ## External Guides

-* [Hackinformer CFW Guide](http://hackinformer.com/PlayStationGuide/PSP/DEVICE_PSP.html) – Console and firmware specific guidelines on which custom firmware would be the easiest, and most convenient for your PSP.
+* [PSP-Cult CFW Guide](https://sites.google.com/view/psp-cult/cfw-hacking-guide) – A popular guide for PSP that includes guides that go into further details than these, run by Discord contributor PSP-Cult.

 ## Communities